edyatl/winbox4-install-helper/README.md

 ### What the script does:

-1. **Download**: It downloads the official Mikrotik WinBox4 archive from the [Mikrotik website](https://download.mikrotik.com/routeros/winbox/4.0beta4/WinBox_Linux.zip).
+1. **Download**: It downloads the official Mikrotik WinBox4 archive from the [Mikrotik website](https://mikrotik.com/download).
 2. **Install**: Unpacks the downloaded archive and moves it to `/opt/winbox4`.
 3. **Symlink**: Creates a symlink from `/opt/winbox4/WinBox` to `/usr/local/bin/winbox` for easy command-line access.
 4. **Desktop Entry**: Adds a `.desktop` entry in `/usr/share/applications/winbox4.desktop` to allow launching WinBox from the application menu.
 5. **Data Migration**: Attempts to find previous `Addresses.cdb` data in `~/.winbox/drive_c/users/<user>/AppData/Roaming/Mikrotik/Winbox/Addresses.cdb` and copies it to the new installation at `~/.local/share/MikroTik/WinBox/Addresses.cdb`.
+6. **Version Check**: Automatically checks the Mikrotik download page for new versions of WinBox4 and updates the installation if a new version is found.
-6. **Avoids Overwriting**: If any symlink, desktop file, or address database already exists, the script skips these steps.
+7. **Avoids Overwriting**: If any symlink, desktop file, or address database already exists, the script skips these steps.

 ## Uninstallation